MrGallo/Python-Exercise-Management/docs/_sources/exercises/codingbat/list-1/sum-3.md.txt

-Given an list of ints length 3, return the sum of all the elements.
+Given a list of ints length 3, return the sum of all the elements.

 ```
 sum_3([1, 2, 3]) -> 6